omoinjm/aws-restart-portfolio/Projects/Static Website/README.md

 ### 4.1 Static Website

-A fully functional static website hosted on Amazon S3, including:
+A fully functional static website hosted on Amazon S3, consisting of the following components:

 * Home page
 * Menu section